phetsims/phet-info/deployment-info/chipper-2.0.md

 - Apply the change to the sim's branch (it's almost always a cherry-pick, e.g. `git cherry-pick {{SHA}}` in the common repo).
 - Test it.
 You can `grunt` in the sim repo (the `checkout-target` above did the NPM magic for it to work)
 - Push the change to the common branch (e.g. `git push origin chains-1.2`)
-- If you didn't built it before, run `grunt` in the sim repo.
+- If you didn't build it before, run `grunt` in the sim repo.
 - Copy the dependencies.json from the build directory to the top-level directory in the sim.
 Older sims had it at `build/dependencies.json`.
 Newer (chipper 2.0) sims will have it at `build/phet/dependencies.json`.
 - `git add dependencies.json` and commit it mentioning the issue for the maintenance release.
 - `git push origin {{BRANCH}}`.